ilyasbabu/question-bank-management-system/README.md

 This project is build using **Python Django** Framework.

+> The demo layout of the project is [here](https://ilyasbabu.github.io/question-bank-management-system/layouts/)

-> The deployed working link of the project is [here](https://questionbank.kripaelectrolysis.com/)
+> The deployed working link of the project is [here](https://questionbank.kripaelectrolysis.com/) (New Question Bank v2)

 ## Features